Woman who appears to hurl racial slur at California postal worker is denounced by bystanders

 The man recording the video says: "Whoa.
 That is not acceptable.
 That's not acceptable."
 And another voice can be heard telling the woman that what she said was "totally not OK."

-The man recording the video repeats the racial slur and tells the woman, "You may need to go somewhere" and, "That's wrong."
+The man says, "She said ch---" and tells the woman, "You may need to go somewhere" and, "That's wrong."

 "You don't know what I said," the woman responds, to which the man replies, "Yes.
 We all did."

-The woman, whose identity is unknown, then says the slur again and leaves the store.
+The woman, whose identity is unknown, then says, "You b----" to the postal worker and what sounds like the slur again before leaving the store.

+As she exits the post office, the man says: "Get out of here.
+Bye, Karen."

+The man who recorded the incident, Tyler Brumfield, said he posted the video online to raise awareness about racism.

-"We took it upon ourselves to let her know that was unacceptable behavior," Tyler Brumfield, the man who recorded the incident and posted the video, said in an interview Wednesday.
+"We took it upon ourselves to let her know that was unacceptable behavior," Brumfield said in an interview Wednesday.

 Brumfield said the white woman was cursing before he started recording that afternoon and that the postal worker appeared to be taken aback.
 "She didn't really say too much," he said.